peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Returns:</b>

-True if the objects are equal; otherwise, false.
+ `true`  if the objects are equal; otherwise,  `false` .

 ### FromJSONString

     public static PeterO.Cbor.CBORObject FromJSONString(
         string str);

-Generates a CBOR object from a string in JavaScript Object Notation (JSON) format.If a JSON object has the same key, only the last given value will be used for each duplicated key.
+Generates a CBOR object from a text string in JavaScript Object Notation (JSON) format.If a JSON object has the same key, only the last given value will be used for each duplicated key.

 <b>Parameters:</b>